-- Under “For Non-Canadians” section, scroll down to the Canada-Chile Leadership Exchange Scholarships Program and click on Apply Now.
+- Under “For Non-Canadians” section, scroll down to the Canada-Chile Leadership Exchange Scholarship and click on Apply Now.

 - Enter data in the fields marked mandatory, following instructions for each item, or copy and paste it from another source.
-Note that the official name of the candidate’s home institution must be provided in their national language;
+Note that:

 - Click SUBMIT to send the form electronically to the Department of Foreign Affairs, Trade and Development (DFATD).
 The institution will receive a confirmation message and reference number once the form is submitted.